Statue of Liberty climber attends anti-Trump protests, previously charged with assault, reports say

 The Congolese immigrant who scaled the Statue of Liberty on July 4 to protest U.S. immigration policy reportedly attended demonstrations against President Trump about once a week and was previously arrested for assaulting a cop.

+Therese Patricia Okoumou was charged Thursday with trespassing, interfering with agency functions and disorderly conduct.

-Therese Patricia Okoumou, 44, is set to appear in New York City court Thursday.
-She was taken into custody Wednesday after a nearly four-hour standoff near the feet of Lady Liberty, where she scaled the monument wearing a T-shirt with the words “Rise & Resist” and “Trump Care Makes Us Sick.”
+The 44-year-old was taken into custody Wednesday after a nearly four-hour standoff near the feet of Lady Liberty, where she scaled the monument wearing a T-shirt with the words “Rise & Resist” and “Trump Care Makes Us Sick.”
 The immigrant from the Democratic Republic of Congo told police she pulled the stunt in protest of the former policy of separating immigrant children from parents who cross the U.S.-Mexico border illegally.

 Okoumou had been attending anti-Trump protests about once a week after joining the group Rise and Resist a few months ago, member and activist Jay Walker told the New York Daily News.
 The 44-year-old had moved to New York City 10 years ago and lives on Staten Island.